marshallformula/mongoose-persistent-connector/README.md

 mongoose-persistent-connector
 -----------------------------

+# DEPRECATED #

+> The functionality that this module represents exists natively in the mongo driver by utilizing the `retryMiliSeconds` and `numberOfRetries` options passed to the connect method.

+---

 `mongoose-persistent-connector` is a simple connection utility for mongoose/mongodb connections.
 It's a simple wrapper around the connection that will re-attempt connecting to the database upon when it disconnects on a specified retry interval.

 Example: